The Texas Commission on Human Rights Act (TCHR)

 and Disabilities (ADA)

 Under the TCHR, employers must reasonably accommodate the religious observance or practice of a job applicant unless the accommodation creates an undue hardship for the employer.

 It is permissible to hire an individual on the basis of one of the protected characteristics if that characteristic constitutes a reasonable BFOQ for the job in question.
 A BFOQ is a qualification that is reasonably necessary to the normal operation of a particular business or enterprise.
 For example, being female would be a reasonable BFOQ for a job modeling women's clothing.

-Unlike disability, religion, sex, national origin, and age, there is no exception for race or color as a BFOQ under the TCHR (TX Labor Code Sec.
-21.119).
+Unlike disability, religion, sex, national origin, and age, there is no exception for race or color as a BFOQ under the TCHR (Tex.
+Lab.
+Code § 21.119).
 BFOQ exceptions are narrowly interpreted and employers should use extreme caution in relying on a BFOQ when making employment decisions that may have a discriminatory effect.

 Consumer reports.
 In addition to the FCRA, Texas employers should be aware that there is a state law regulating consumer reporting agencies (Tex.
 Bus.
 Code § 20.05).
 More information is ...